3dlg-hcvc/Bioscan-ImgFilter/README.md

 # Overview
 ![Overview](./images/overview.png)

-The image filtering tool uses the pre-trained ResNet-18 CNN to classify images as "good" or "bad" by evaluating each image's bounding box, resolution, and fragmentation parameters.
-It automates the image annotation process, saving time and ensuring consistent, standardized classification, thereby reducing the need for manual dataset labeling.
-This is particularly advantageous for large-scale image datasets, improving efficiency and accuracy in data preparation.
-By filtering out images with invalid parameters, it maintains dataset integrity, crucial for training reliable machine learning models.
-ResNet-18’s robustness ensures precise and reliable classification, making it valuable across various machine learning workflows.
+The image filtering tool leverages a pre-trained ResNet-18 CNN to automatically classify images as "good" or "bad" based on bounding box accuracy, resolution, and fragmentation.
+By automating the annotation process, it enhances efficiency and consistency in large-scale datasets, minimizing manual labeling.
+This ensures dataset integrity by filtering out invalid images, which is crucial for training high-quality machine learning models.
+ResNet-18’s proven robustness guarantees precise classification, making this tool indispensable for streamlined data preparation and reliable model performance.
 <br><br>